 When necessary, the agency director or designated representative shall offer real estate relocation assistance by way of a written assistance agreement between the employee and the offering agency.
 All such Employment Real Estate Relocation Service Agreements shall be approved by the agency director, chief financial officer or designated representative in accordance with this policy.
 It is intended that the employee shall make no financial gain from reimbursement for expenses or fees to sell the employee’s residence or terminate a lease under any agreement option or resulting reimbursement pursuant to this policy.
 This assistance may be offered to a transferring employee in addition to any potential moving assistance as defined in the State Moving Policy and Procedures.

-Employees, both current and prospective, are cautioned that the federal Omnibus Budget Reconciliation Act of 1993 made some types of employer reimbursed expenses excludable from income under Section 132 of the Internal Revenue Service (IRS) Code.
-IRS classified these types as "qualified” moving expenses.
-Other types of reimbursable moving expenses that are not included under Section 132 are considered by IRS to be "nonqualified" expenses and therefore subject to employment taxes if reimbursed to the employee.
-In addition, for reimbursements to qualify for exclusion from income the relocation expenses must meet IRS time and distance tests.
-These tests along with examples of the nonqualified moving expenses are provided in Appendices A-B of this policy.
-Employees are encouraged to consult with a personal tax professional for advice on the tax implications of any moving reimbursements.
+Current and prospective employees are cautioned that the federal Tax Cuts and Jobs Act of 2017 made all moving expenses taxable, and all allowable reimbursements made by the State will have tax consequences for the employee.
+As such, all related withholdings shall be applied to the total reimbursable amount pursuant to federal and state laws, such as income tax, social security tax and retirement.
+Employees are encouraged to consult with a personal tax professional for advice on the tax implications of any moving reimbursements under this policy.

 General Terms of Eligibility

-Real estate relocation assistance may be offered only in special circumstances to select employees.
-These terms are as follows:
+Current and prospective employees must pay Real Estate Relocation expenses in advance of any reimbursement and must keep adequate accounting, including original receipts, invoices or similar record in order to obtain a reimbursement.
+Because all reimbursements are taxable, state agencies cannot pay directly, be invoiced, or contract directly with a third party providing relocation services.
+Current and prospective employees may only be reimbursed after providing adequate accounting for allowable relocation expenses under this policy.
+General reimbursable relocation expenditures shall comply with the following conditions.

 Agency’s Criteria for Eligibility